dijital20/pytexas2022-data-types/Slides.md

 * *"When should I use a list vs a tuple?"*
 * *"Why does everything have to be a list of dicts???"*
+* We're not going to cover "Atomic" data types (`int`, `str`, `float`, `bool`, `None`).
+* Think of your code as a user interface, and be kind to its users.
 * The properties of the data structures we choose imply how the data should be interpreted, processed, and extended.
-* We're not going to cover "Atomic" data types (`int`, `str`, `float`, `bool`, `None`).

 <!--
     Speaker Notes: